jgOhYeah/TunePlayer/README.md

 ```

 ### Add the tune
-See the [Musescore Plugin](extras/MusescorePlugin.md) page for a fairly straightforward way to generate the tunes.
+See the [MuseScore Plugin](extras/TunePlayer_MusescorePlugin/MusescorePlugin.md) page for a fairly straightforward way to generate the tunes.
 ```c++
 // Converted from 'FucikEntryoftheGladiatorsPNO' by TunePlayer Musescore plugin V1.6 const uint16_t FucikEntryoftheGladiatorsPNO[] PROGMEM = {